dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 Currently, there is no mechanism to avoid infinite loops while serializing .NET object instances that contain cycles nor to preserve references that round-trip when using `System.Text.Json`.
 The `JsonSerializer` throws a `JsonException` when a loop is found within the object graph.

-This is a heavily requested feature since it is considered by many as a very common scenario, specially when serializing POCOs that came from an ORM Framework, such as Entity Framework; even though the JSON specification does not support reference loops by default.
+This is a heavily requested feature since it is considered by many as a very common scenario, especially when serializing POCOs that came from an ORM Framework, such as Entity Framework; even though the JSON specification does not support reference loops by default.
 Therefore, this will be implemented as an opt-in feature (for both serialization and deserialization).

 The current solution to deal with cycles in the object graph while serializing is to rely on `MaxDepth` and throw a `JsonException` after it is exceeded.
 This was done to avoid perf overhead for cycle detection in the common case.
 The goal is to enable the new opt-in feature with minimal impact to existing performance.